peterjmarko/llm-narrative-framework/docs/REPLICATION_GUIDE.template.md

 ### Direct Replication Procedure

-This procedure validates computational reproducibility by using the static data files (located in the `data/` subdirectory) and randomization seeds included in this repository to verify that the framework produces the same statistical results as the original study.
+This procedure validates methodological reproducibility by using the static data files (located in the `data/` subdirectory) to verify that the framework produces statistically equivalent results to the original study. **Important:** The original study did not employ randomization seeds.
+Additionally, LLM API responses exhibit inherent non-determinism even at temperature=0.0, meaning exact numerical reproduction is not achievable.
+Researchers should expect variation in individual trial responses while overall statistical patterns and conclusions remain consistent.

 1. **Set Up Environment**: Follow the setup instructions in Appendix A.1.